ICEResearch/PLS_Dec2019/README.md

          93 inches above the ground, and attached the amplifier
-    - We set up 5 receivers on desks approximately 30 inches high, and one more receiver was set on the near stair case, ~1 foot above the others (See marbRxLocations_labeled.pdf for in image, as well as distances)
+    - We set up 5 receivers on desks approximately 30 inches high, and one more receiver was set on the near stair case, ~1 foot above the others (See marbRxLocations_labeled.pdf for in image, as well as distances.
+            Note that the Rx locations on the map are not exact.)
     - Each receiver was set up in a way that put the antenna directly in between the laptop camera and the transmitter, which let us easily check for line-of-sight obstructions in the video